CarlColijn/Jazillionth/README.md

 ## Core idea

-Jazillionth is a light-weight, non-intrusive, easy-to-use testing harness for automatically testing your JavaScript;
+Jazillionth is a lightweight, non-intrusive, easy-to-use testing harness for automatically testing your JavaScript;

-* **Light-weight**: Jazillionth comes bundled in a single JavaScript file.
+* **Lightweight**: Jazillionth comes bundled in a single JavaScript file.
 It only depends on jQuery being accessible but has no other dependencies.
 * **Non-intrusive**: you do not need to add anything to the pages and scripts you want to test.
 Jazillionth wraps your pages and scripts, and all of your testing code lives in a test suite wrapper around your pages.
 * **Easy-to-use**: you only need to create a simple test suite page which links to jQuery and Jazillionth, set up a Jazillionth object on it, and register your pages and tests with this object.
 Next, just open the test suite page in your browser, and all tests should run automatically.
 Done!